Bear Grylls Height, Weight, Age, Girlfriend, Wife, Family, Biography & More

 - Does Bear Grylls drink Alcohol?: Yes

-- His Father, Sir Michael Grylls was a politician who was implicated in the cash-for-questions affair and his Mother Sarah, Lady Grylls is the daughter of politician Patricia Ford.
+- His father, Sir Michael Grylls was a politician who was implicated in the cash-for-questions affair, and his Mother, Sarah Lady Grylls was the daughter of a politician, Patricia Ford.

 - Bear Grylls has one sibling, an elder sister, Lara Fawcett, a cardio-tennis coach, who gave him the nickname ‘Bear’ when he was a week old.

-- In his childhood, he learned to climb and sail with his father, who was a member of the prestigious Royal Yacht Squadron and during his teenage he learned skydiving and earned a second Dan Black Belt in Shotokan karate.
+- In childhood, he learned to climb and sail with his father who was a member of the prestigious Royal Yacht Squadron.
+In his teenage, he learned skydiving and earned a second Dan Black Belt in Shotokan Karate.

-- Grylls is very religious person.
-Once he described his religion as a backbone of his Life.
+- Grylls is a very religious person.
+Once, he described his religion as a backbone of his Life.

-- Grylls is polyglot.
-He can speak English, Spanish and French fluently.
+- He is a linguist.
+He can speak English, Spanish, German, and French fluently.

-- After leaving the school, he wanted to join Indian Army to have an opportunity to reach the summit of Himalayan Mountains.
+- After leaving school, he wanted to join the Indian Army to have an opportunity to reach the summit of the Himalayan Mountains.

 - In 1996, Grylls survived a freefall parachuting accident in Zambia.
-His parachute ripped at 4,900 meters partially opening, causing him to fall and land on his parachute pack on his back, which partially bruised his three vertebrae.
+His parachute ripped at 4,900 meters, partially opened, causing him to fall.
+Somehow, he managed to survive, but the fall partially bruised his three vertebrae.

-- In 2000, Grylls has circumnavigated British Isles by water scooter.
-He took 30 days for this journey and accumulated money for Royal National Lifeboat Institution (RNLI).
+- In 2000, Grylls had circumnavigated the British Isles by a water scooter.
+He had taken 30 days for this journey and accumulated money for the Royal National Lifeboat Institution (RNLI).

 - In 2004, he was given the honorary rank of lieutenant commander in the Royal Naval Reserve.

-- Two years later, alongside the balloonist and mountaineer David Hempleman-Adams and Lieutenant Commander Alan Veal, leader of the Royal Navy Freefall Parachute Display Team, Grylls created a world record for the highest open-air formal dinner party, which they did under a hot-air balloon at 7,600 meters (25,000 ft), dressed in full mess dress and oxygen masks.
+- Two years later, alongside the balloonist and mountaineer, David Hempleman-Adams and Lieutenant Commander Alan Veal who is the leader of the Royal Navy Freefall Parachute Display Team, Grylls created a world record of having the highest open-air formal dinner party, which they did under a hot-air balloon at 7,600 meters (25,000 ft), dressed in full mess dress and oxygen masks.

-- Grylls, along with two amputees Al Hodgson and the Scotsman Freddy MacDonald, set a Guinness world record in 2008 for the longest continuous indoor free-fall.
+- Grylls, along with two amputees, Al Hodgson and Freddy MacDonald, set a Guinness World Record in 2008 for the longest continuous indoor free-fall.

-- In July 2009, Grylls was appointed the youngest-ever Chief Scout in the UK at age 35.
+- In July 2009, Grylls was appointed the youngest-ever Chief Scout in the United Kingdom at the age of 35.

 - In December 2015, American President Barack Obama came together with Bear Grylls on Television in Alaska.